Why We Should Look to Them for Guidance

 by Leatrice Evanne Asher

 Beneath physical and emotional disturbances there often lies another source of discomfiture, one that is important to be aware of but may be difficult to name.
-Angst is a vague but deeper feeling of dread or foreboding which can be of a personal or philosophical nature.
+Angst is a vague but deeper feeling of dread or foreboding which is usually related to philosophical or metaphysical uncertainties; such as questioning who and what we are, why we are here, and the purpose of it all.
 Although angst is experienced by many, it’s not easy to address because it’s a more generalized feeling of something being out of sync, but what is that “something” and what is it out of sync with?
-Wherever we might turn for that understanding or solace will only be provisionally helpful unless that turning is to Eternal Truths.
+Wherever we might turn for that understanding or solace will only be provisionally helpful unless that turning is to the wider vista of Eternal Truths.

-Eternal Truths represent the supreme, inherent, and immortal system of justice that is of Reality and unbounded by time or place.
+Eternal Truths represent the inherent, immortal, and supreme system of justice that is of absolute, objective, and unbounded by time or place.
 We can be in accord with these Truths.
 We have the ability to perceive things as they are.
-When we feel stuck in painful situations and can’t find a way to return ourselves to equilibrium, willingness to look beyond our usual operating system to that which is perpetual and abiding can bring to light the reason for (and thus the knowing of) those underlying feelings of uneasiness and apprehension.
-These unsettling states, whether of a personal nature or more global in scale, are an opportunity to bring conscious awareness to our discontent.
+When we feel stuck in painful situations and can’t find a way to return ourselves to equilibrium, willingness to look beyond our usual operating system, to that which is perpetual and abiding, can bring to light the reason for (and thus the knowing of) those underlying feelings of uneasiness and apprehension.

 This earthly dwelling place is a version of reality that is transitory.
 It is of time — the arising and falling away of nature matter.
 Whatever unsettles us will only find temporary relief if we continue to view what disturbs us from that transient reality.
 We can know that which exists in fact because we can access and validate those facts in our daily lives.
-As those matters of factuality are affirmed, through our thinking and direct experience, they become an integral part of our knowing things as they are.
+As those matters of factuality are affirmed, through reasoned thinking and direct experience, they become an integral part of our knowing things as they are.
 Once something is known it can be accessed whenever correct information and guidance are needed.
 In this way, we take our troubles to the wisest and most judicious place we can look to for truth — the place of Eternal Truths.
-This is where all of life is managed and sustained through Absolute Reality.

 Pain and the desire to be pain-free will, at some point in a lifetime, spur the desire to look beyond our usual field of inquiry.
 Until then, this perfectly functioning order of justice may not resonate.
 If you have not found relief from distress and despair it may be useful to ask if those earthly experiences that are usually sought after: love, fame, fortune ever really satisfy, ever ease your troubled heart, or are they more often the precursors of pain?
 Although those longed-for things may provide some pleasure or relief for a while, anything of nature-matter will be ephemeral because that’s what nature-matter, which includes the human body, is, a product of time.
 The system of laws and justice of a higher-order is where all is governed through rightness and reason.
 It’s where presence is throughout and Eternal Truths prevail.
 It is where we can turn for clarity and certitude.
 Usually, we lodge in sensations of the conditioned body and psyche, crave their removal, or continuance.
 The earnest desire to shift our awareness to something other than the removal of pain, or the thrill of sensations, can place us in the position of a conscious agent for change, not someone who is just acted upon.
 When the desire for correct information is stalwart and unwavering an opening is created for Eternal Truths to reach us anywhere, at any time, in any circumstance because illumination is a wellspring within the province of our being.